leandromoreira/digital_video_introduction/README.md

 This text will be used to provide a gentle introduction to video technology, although it's aimed to software developers / engineering we want to make it easy for anyone to learn.

 The idea is to introduce some video subjects with an ease to understand text (at least for developers), visual element and practical examples where is possible.
-Also, feel free to send error corrections, suggestions, grammar fixes, PRs and etc.
+Also, feel free to send error corrections, suggestions, grammar fixes, and etc via PRs.

-There will be hands-on sections which requires you to:
+There will be hands-on sections which requires you to have docker installed and this repo cloned.

 ```bash
 git clone https://github.com/leandromoreira/introduction_video_technology.git
 cd introduction_video_technology
 ./setup.sh
 ```
-Any hands-on should be ran from the folder you cloned this repository.
+All the hands-on should be performed from the folder you cloned this repository.

 # Index